 Duran, one of the most ferocious and primal fighters to ever step foot in a ring, was, as the story goes, a 15 fight pro, 18-years-old and very drunk when this particular piece of boxing folklore took place.
 He was bet $100 and a bottle of whiskey by a friend that he could not knock out a horse.
 At first, Duran was unwilling to harm the animal, but, inebriated and being egged on by his girlfriend, he accepted the challenge and swiftly knocked down the mount with a left hook.

-The horse supposedly got straight back up but Duran’s hand needed stitching up with anaesthetic - not that bothered the South American, who was nicknamed, aptly.
-‘Hands of Stone.’
+The horse supposedly got straight back up but Duran’s hand needed stitching up with anaesthetic - not that that bothered the South American, who was aptly nicknamed ‘Hands of Stone.’

 “The girl was kissing me and I was drinking the whisky I won.
 I didn’t feel a thing,” Duran told The Guardian’s Donald McRae in 2017.

-Verdict: Probably Not (But we ain’t telling Duran that)
+Verdict: Probably Not (But we're not telling Duran that)

 Did Willie Pep Really Win A Round Without Throwing A Punch?

-Long before defensive wizards like Floyd Mayweather and Pernell Whitaker reigned supreme existed another defensive genius called Willie Pep, who to fight, according to one of his former foes, was "like trying to stomp out a grass fire."
+Long before defensive wizards like Floyd Mayweather and Pernell Whitaker reigned supreme, there existed another genius called Willie Pep, who to fight, according to one of his former foes, was "like trying to stomp out a grass fire."

 Were Jack Dempsey’s Gloves ‘Loaded’ When He Won The Heavyweight Title?